monferooalvaromiguel-star/Hotel-and-Casino/Hotel And Casino/README.md

-  # Hotel and Casino Website UI
+  # Hotel and Casino Website Project

-  This is a code bundle for Hotel and Casino Website UI.
-The original project is available at https://www.figma.com/design/bkCqtStH44Bftrdz582hHb/Hotel-and-Casino-Website-UI.

-  ## Running the code

   Run `npm i` to install the dependencies.